nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Term | Definition | Comments
 -----| ----------- | ----------
-CS1101S | An introductory Computer Science module for year 1 students in the the National University of Singapore |
+CS1101S | An introductory Computer Science module for year 1 students in the the National University of Singapore. |
 Studios | Tutorials held in CS1101S and are essential in aiding the students to improve their grasp on the concepts taught during the lecture. |
 Avengers | A special term to call a CS1101S tutor.
 An avenger organizes a Studio session to improve on CS1101S concepts taught in lecture, recording attendance and grades.
-Command Line Interface (CLI) | A text-based user interface, where users type commands to instruct the computer to do something
+Command Line Interface (CLI) | A text-based user interface, where users type commands to instruct the computer to do something.
-Graphical User Interface (GUI) | A graphics-based user interface, where users click buttons to instruct the computer to do something
+Graphical User Interface (GUI) | A graphics-based user interface, where users click buttons to instruct the computer to do something.
-Java | A program that allows running other programs written in Java programming language Operating System | Software that manages computer hardware and other computer software | Command | An instruction typed by a user to Academy Directory Command Box | A part of the Academy Directory's GUI which can be used by users to type commands Field | Additional information that can be provided to a command for correct command execution | May or may not have an associated prefix
+Java | A program that allows running other programs written in Java programming language.
+Operating System | Software that manages computer hardware and other computer software. | Command | An instruction typed by a user to Academy Directory.
+Command Box | A part of the Academy Directory's GUI which can be used by users to type commands.
+Field | Additional information that can be provided to a command for correct command execution. | May or may not have an associated prefix
-Parameter | Part of the command which provides additional information provided by the user | Actual values for the fields Prefix | An abbreviation of a field | Always ends with a backslash ('/')
+Parameter | Part of the command which provides additional information provided by the user. | Actual values for the fields Prefix | An abbreviation of a field. | Always ends with a backslash ('/')

 ## Links
 ### Academy Directory Resources
-- [Developer Guide](https://ay2122s1-cs2103t-t15-3.github.io/tp/DeveloperGuide.html): if you're interested in developing Academy Directory further, or only wish to see the gory details
+- [Developer Guide](https://ay2122s1-cs2103t-t15-3.github.io/tp/DeveloperGuide.html): If you're interested in developing Academy Directory further, or only wish to see the gory details
-- [About Us](https://ay2122s1-cs2103t-t15-3.github.io/tp/AboutUs.html): if you're interested to learn more about us
+- [About Us](https://ay2122s1-cs2103t-t15-3.github.io/tp/AboutUs.html): If you're interested to learn more about us
-- [Github](https://github.com/AY2122S1-CS2103T-t15-3/tp): if you want to see our code or report any issues
+- [Github](https://github.com/AY2122S1-CS2103T-t15-3/tp): If you want to see our code or report any issues

 ### Other Sources
 - [Java SE Runtime Download](https://www.oracle.com/java/technologies/downloads/) to install the latest Java version
-- [AddressBook 3 (AB3)](https://github.com/se-edu/addressbook-level3) to see how we started this project from
+- [AddressBook 3 (AB3)](https://github.com/se-edu/addressbook-level3) to see where we started this project from

 ## Acknowledgements
 - This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org/).
-- The formatting and content of this User Guide is referenced from [AY2122S1-CS2103T-w17-1/tp](https://ay2122s1-cs2103t-w17-1.github.io/tp/)
+- The formatting and content of this User Guide is referenced from [AY2122S1-CS2103T-w17-1/tp](https://ay2122s1-cs2103t-w17-1.github.io/tp/).
-- Design of the internal version control system is heavily inspired by [Git](https://github.com/git/git)
+- Design of the internal version control system is heavily inspired by [Git](https://github.com/git/git).